markjlyon/pointeddicelessrpg/rules.md

 ### Passive

-A Passive stance allows the character to use 150% of their Aspect value for resistive and defensive purposes, but only 50% of their Aspect value for active skill use and combat purposes.
+A Passive stance allows the character to use 150% of their Aspect value for resistive and defensive purposes as well as unopposed checks, but only 50% of their Aspect value for opposed active skill use and opposed combat purposes.

 ## Actions